History of Brazil: Rubber

 The rubber boom in the Amazon in the 1880s–1910s radically reshaped the Amazonian economy.
-For example, it turned the remote poor jungle village of Manaus into a rich, sophisticated, progressive urban center, with a cosmopolitan population that patronized the theater, literary societies, and luxury stores, and supported good schools.
-In general, key characteristics of the rubber boom included the dispersed plantations, and a durable form of organization, yet did not respond to Asian competition.
-The rubber boom had major long-term effects: the private estate became the usual form of land tenure; trading networks were built throughout the Amazon basin; barter became a major form of exchange; and native peoples often were displaced.
+For example, the remote jungle village of Manaus became a large and wealthy city The rubber boom had other major long-term effects: much of the land became controlled by large land and plantation owners; trading networks were built throughout the Amazon basin; barter became a major form of exchange; and native peoples often were displaced.
 The boom firmly established the influence of the state throughout the region.
-The boom ended abruptly in the 1920s, and income levels returned to the poverty levels of the 1870s.
-There were major negative effects on the fragile Amazonian environment.
+The boom ended abruptly in the 1920s, and income levels in these areas returned to those of the 1870s.
+There were also major negative effects on the fragile Amazonian environment.